July 28, 2024

 Locally, many Australian hepatitis organisations are hosting events.

-Find out more about the campaign on the World Hepatitis Day website.
+To find out more about the campaign and what you can do to help visit the World Hepatitis Day website.

 Treatment for hepatitis C